 - Your internship is approved by your university, with or without the allocation of credits

 - Without the grant from the Dekker-Padget Dutch2USA Internship Program, you do not have sufficient financial resources to fund your internship

 - You are 18 years or older on the date you submit your application

-The number of grants to be awarded is limited, therefore a selection is required.
-This consists of an assessment of your application and possibly a selection interview.
-To be invited for a selection interview, you must meet the conditions listed above.
-Through the selection interview and the content of your application, the selection committee determines whether you will be awarded a scholarship.
-This commission will base its assessment on the following factors:
+Due to the limited number of grants available, awards there is a competitive selection procedure.
+This procedure primarily consists of an assessment of your application and a selection interview.
+To be invited for a selection interview, you must meet the eligibility requirements listed above.
+The selection committee determines who will receive an award based on the interview and the content of your application.
+The committee will look at the following factors:

 - Motivation to successfully complete an internship period far away from home

 - Motivation to intern in the United States (instead of elsewhere)

 - A clear connection between your field of study, the content of your internship and your future plans